Apple's iPhone 5 uses chips from Qualcomm, Avago, Skyworks

 The iPhone 5 packs three microphones, an 8 megapixel camera that can take panoramic views, and improved battery endurance supporting eight hours of 4G Web browsing, the company says.

+At the end of July, Austin, Texas-based Cirrus Logic's stock jumped 24 percent in one session after the audio chipmaker predicted its September quarter revenue would leap 70 percent from the June quarter.

+iFixit did not immediately confirm if Cirrus' chip was a component in the new iPhone.

-Sharp Corp, LG Display Co Ltd and Japan Display Inc are believed to supply Apple with display panels for its iPhones, although they were not identified in the teardown.
+Sharp Corp (6753.T), LG Display Co Ltd (034220.KS) and Japan Display Inc are believed to supply Apple with display panels for its iPhones, although they were not identified in Thursday's teardown.

 Apple has sold more than 243 million iPhones since 2007.